wavefrontHQ/observability-for-kubernetes/docs/collector/configuration.md

 # Note: collection intervals can be overridden per source.
 defaultCollectionInterval: 60s

-# Timeout for sinks to export data to Wavefront.
+# Timeout for sinks to export data to Operations for Applications.
 Defaults to 20 seconds.
 # Duration type specified as [0-9]+(ms|[smhdwy])
 sinkExportDataTimeout: 20s

-# Required: List of Wavefront sinks.
+# Required: List of `Wavefront` sinks.
 At least 1 required.
 sinks:
-  # see the Wavefront sink section for details
+  # see the `Wavefront` sink section for details

 sources:
   # Required: Source for collecting metrics from the kubelet stats summary API.